Self Employment: Working For Yourself in the UK

 Income Tax

-You will pay income tax on your Self-Employed profits.
-You must pay the balance of any tax you owe by 31st January following the end of the tax year.
+You will pay income tax on your Self-Employed profits and must pay the balance of any tax you owe by 31st January following the end of the tax year.

-• You will not pay income tax on your first £12,570 of income.
+● You will not pay income tax on your first £12,570 of income unless profits/your taxable incomes are over £100,000

 Please note an individual’s personal tax owed for each year is ultimately contingent on an annual review of your entire tax affairs as you may have other income streams to take into consideration.